 Facebook Is Still Relevant & Won’t Die Quickly…But It’s Not Invincible Either

 The golden rule of business is “Don’t upset your paying customers.”
 Facebook has managed to break this rule over and over and stay in business.
 How?
-Facebook has two separate audiences: (1) the paying customers (businesses) and (2) the customers who make Facebook valuable and relevant enough for the paying customers to empty their wallets (2.2 billion personal users).
-As long as Facebook keeps these personal users happy and active on the platform, Facebook can continue to push businesses around all it wants and they’ll still continue to empty their wallets.
+Facebook has two separate audiences: (1) the paying customers (businesses) and (2) the personal users \ who make Facebook valuable and relevant.
+After all, what value is Facebook if individuals aren’t on it?
+As long as Facebook keeps these personal users (individuals) happy and active on the platform, Facebook can continue to ruffle the feathers of businesses…because businesses will need to pay to reach these individual users.
 Well played, Zuckerberg…well played.

 1 Explanation of Facebook algorithm change: The recent Facebook algorithm change of January 2018 is one of the largest in history, in terms of its impact on businesses and marketing.
 Facebook is drastically limiting the visibility of posts from businesses, and also giving increased preference to posts that elicit a large number of comments, shares, etc.